YurijWare/RealTime/README.md

 Installation
 ------------
-* Download the [RealTime](https://github.com/downloads/YurijWare/RealTime/RealTime.jar) jar file.
+* Download the [RealTime](https://github.com/YurijWare/RealTime/downloads) zip file.
-* Then copy the downloaded jar file into the plugins folder in your craftbukkit folder.
+* Then extract the downloaded zip file into the plugins folder in your craftbukkit folder.

 Changelog
 ----------